abogutskiy/environment/macos/README.md

 If you use zsh as your default shell, you might like the open-source [Oh My Zsh](https://ohmyz.sh) framework for zsh configuration (.zshrc script from this repo uses it as well).

+NB: also a nice idea is to use [ghostty](https://ghostty.org/) terminal.

 ## Other things to do
 Don't forget to move keys, and .ssh/config file and start the ssh agent.